International Space Development Conference 2026: June 4-7, 2026

 Moderator Thomas Andrew Olson — Executive Director, Center for Space Commerce and Finance; Host of "The Unknown Quantity"

-Commercial space has morphed into a $630B industry that's growing by giant leaps and bounds.
+Commercial space has morphed into a $630B industry that's growing rapidly.
 New startups in all areas of the space enterprise are springing up around the world.
 SpaceX is going for a $2T IPO, and billions more are being committed to AI data centers in orbit and to housing humans on the Moon.
-This diverse panel representing Founders who have invested from North America, Africa, the Middle East, and Australia will discuss what the future holds, and how much time will it take, realistically.
+This diverse panel, representing founders who have invested from North America, Africa, the Middle East, and Australia, will discuss what the future holds and how much time will it take, realistically.
+Who are the next market visionaries to find and forge pathways to a vibrant and abundant cis-lunar economy?

 Saturday, June 6, 2026

-ASTRONAUT PANEL: The Shuttle Program: The Good, Bad & Ugly
+ASTRONAUT PANEL: The Shuttle Program: The Good, the Bad, and the Ugly

 8:30 am – 9:45 am